mbrukman/a-conceptual-overview-of-asyncio/readme.md

 A few aspects particually drove my curiosity (read: drove me nuts).
 You should be able to answer all these questions by the end of this article.
 - What's roughly happening behind the scenes when various objects are `await`-ed?
-- How does `asyncio` differentiate between a task which doesn't need cpu-time to make progress towards completion (for example a network-request or file-read) as opposed to a task that does need cpu-time to make progress (for example computing the $n^{th}$ fibonacci number).
+- How does `asyncio` differentiate between a task which doesn't need cpu-time to make progress towards completion (for example a network-request or file-read) as opposed to a task that does need cpu-time to make progress (for example, computing n-factorial).
 - How does `asyncio.sleep()` run asynchronously while `time.sleep()` does not?
 - How would I go about writing my own asynchronous variant of some operation (e.g. sleep, network-request, file-read, etc.)?